good-php/serialization/README.md

 ```

 Out of the box, strategies for `snake_case`, `camelCase` and `PascalCase` are provided,
-but you it's trivial to implement your own:
+but it's trivial to implement your own:

 ```php
 class PrefixedNaming implements NamingStrategy {